-The latest edition included a special effort was made to collect braille codes for indigenous and mother-tongue languages, which allows more students to learn braille in the language they grew up speaking.
+This latest edition made a special effort to collect braille codes for indigenous and mother-tongue languages, allowing more students to learn braille in a language they grew up speaking.

 All languages in the book are based on a standardized system of phonetics, which makes possible the inclusion of character-based languages such as Mandarin.
 The latest edition also includes eight of the most commonly used tribal languages in South Africa, as well as Iñupiaq from Alaska, Khmer from Cambodia and Ndebele from Zimbabwe.

-To download an electronic braille (.brf) version of this publication that is accessible to users within the braille-reading community, please use the links below.
-The book is in five volumes, each with its own .brf file presented in uncontracted braille.
-For users who want to emboss a paper hardcopy, these files are 25 lines by 40 cells.
+Electronic braille is a format accessible to users within the braille-reading community.
+The electronic braille version is in five volumes, each with its own .brf file presented in uncontracted braille.
+If you plan to emboss a paper hardcopy, please note these files are 25 lines by 40 cells.